 … the souls have no interest in proving to us that they exist, that is part of our lesson of faith on the earth.
 Dr Stevenson — now that he is in the hereafter, would respect that more than anything else, and would not ‘bend the rule’.
 The more I work in this field, the more I understand why keeping that secret is so precious to the souls, and why not knowing 100 per cent is so valuable to us.

 Personally, I’m a fan of neither faith nor secrets.
 I think I’d pass on any heaven that would have ‘Trust what you’re told and don’t ask too many questions’ as its most important lesson for mere mortals.
 In the end, I’m left where I started on my little paranormal adventure.
 I did manage to pry open my mind for a while, but what blew in was only some good intentions and a bunch of hot air.
 My bet remains that immortal souls — yours, mine, and Ian Stevenson’s — are but the elusive shadows dancing on the walls of our physical brains.
 That doesn’t make them any less interesting or important.
-Such slippery spirits have plenty of codes of their own to be deciphered by scientists.Make a donation
+Such slippery spirits have plenty of codes of their own to be deciphered by scientists.Support Aeon: make a one-off donation